moorepants/dissertation/introduction.rst

 ============

 The bicycle is indeed a curious contraption.
-There are probably more bicycles in the world that any other kind of vehicle.
+There are probably more bicycles in the world than any other kind of vehicle.
 The bicycle has a notable history and helped pave the way for the industrial revolution, the automobile, the airplane and some say the emancipation of western women.
-But it is often an overlooked item in this day an age, especially in the United States of America, where the automobile is the dominant form of transportation and the bicycle is mostly considered a child's toy.
+But it is often an overlooked item in this day and age, especially in the United States of America, where the automobile is the dominant form of transportation and the bicycle is mostly considered a child's toy.
 But in other parts of the world the bicycle can be viewed as a person's stepping stone to progress or the